microtrain/bootcamp/07-JavaScript/06-Game.md

 ```

 [</> code]() Pressing any key shall change the direction in which the player is moving

+1. Create a setter for changing the current direction of the user.
+1. Add a listener to allow the  user to change the direction of the player sprite

 ```js
 var game = (function(){